-Participants will come to the Driving Simulation Lab, read and sign the consent form, and be assigned to an experimental group.
+Participants will come to the Driving Simulation Lab, read and sign the consent form, and be assigned to play the violent or nonviolent video game.
 They will then drive on the simulator, where driving data will be recorded.

 3.2 SAMPLE SIZE